 Being Ready for Anything.
 Photographing family events helps you be ready for the unexpected.
 Quinceañeras are similar to weddings.
 A lot of surprises and emotions going on.
 You have to learn how to prepare and what to expect.
 Taking photos during family celebrations gives you the chance to practice for it.

 Experience.
 It gives you the opportunity to practice and find your artistic style.
 Portrait photography is an art and it takes practice to find your voice.
 The more you practice the more experience you gain and the bigger your portfolio gets.
 Plus, your family gets professional photos done and you get referrals.

 Building my quinceañera portrait photography portfolio

-Photographing my cousins' quinceañera helped me built a strong portrait photography portfolio.
+Photographing my cousins' quinceañera helped me build a strong portrait photography portfolio.
 I got referrals.
 My tia's recommended to their friends and family for their celebrations.
 This is how I started offering family sessions, senior year portraits, and first communion/baptism photography.